-Predict the flex/stiffness of your ski, snowboard, kiteboard, wakeboard or similar, before you start building.
+Predict the flex/stiffness and weight of your ski, snowboard, kiteboard, wakeboard or similar, before you start building.
 It is very important step.
 Follow the guide.

 Link to the ski and board simulator: https://www.junksupply.com/ski-calculator/

 License key: MYJRZ-N95LP-83MJJ-TXUSN

 Advice: Before you start, try following to get a feel for the numbers.
 Simulate your wood core or any wood as it is, minimize Material weight, sidewall thickness and steel edges (set values not to zero ‘0’ as simulator cant handle it, set them to say 0.001. ).
 See how it feels in real life and what results the simulator is giving you.
 Now you have an idea about what the numbers mean. ( Set the dimensions to you wood core measures, the density and modulus to average of your wood core, sidewalls and edges to 0, and set the composite in 0 and +/-45 degree weight to 0.0001).

 Now try to take an existing board/ski.
 Measure it.
 Try to find some info on its core.
 Try to see from the sides the thickness of edges, the sidewalls and also the composites.
 Usually a triax composite of 650gms is about 0.6-0.8mm thick.
 Use this as a guideline and try to simulate and see the numbers.
 This will be a good start.